SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 When you access an optional value, your code always handles both the `nil` and non-`nil` case.
-There are several things you can do when a value is missing, which are described in more detail in the following sections:
+There are several things you can do when a value is missing, as described in the following sections:

 - Skip the code that operates on the value when it's `nil`.